Jordalenko/Wern-Fawr-B-B/README.md

 - Too many values in .card-img-top for 'center/cover'.
 Deleted center value.

+Lighthouse scored 73 on performance

+- Flagged image file sizes, contentful paint as main issues.
+NOT RESOLVED.

 ### Issues and resolutions

 - Images were mixed pixel aspects and file sizes were too big.
 Many images were too dark to communicate a pleasing representation of the property.
 File names did not conform to MVP requirement.